Deltares/dfm_tools/README.rst

 How to work with this git repository
 --------
-- INSTALL GITHUB:
+- Install Github:
 	- Download git from https://git-scm.com/download/win, install with default settings
 	- open command line in a folder where you want to clone the dfm_tools github repo, eg C:\DATA\GitHub
 	- ``git clone https://github.com/openearth/dfm_tools.git`` (repos gets cloned to local drive, checkout of master branch)
-	- to update: ``??``
+	- to update: ``git pull`` (?)
+	- NOTE: it is also possible to download the zip from https://github.com/openearth/dfm_tools, but this is not recommended since getting the updates is easier this way

-- INSTALL PYTHON:
+- Install Python:
 	- Download the newest anaconda 64 bit
 	- install, including PATH checkbox

-- OPTIONAL: CREATE SEPARATE PYTHON ENVIRONMENT AND LINK FROM SPYDER:
+- Optional: create separate python environment and link from Spyder:
 	- open command line and navigate to dfm_tools folder, eg C:\DATA\GitHub\dfm_tools
 	- ``conda env create -f environment.yml`` (sometimes you need to press enter if it hangs extremely long)
 	- ``conda info --envs`` (shows github_env virtual environment)